 Centrifugal pump requires more floor space and heavy foundation.
 The reciprocating pump requires less floor space with a simple foundation.

 Centrifugal pump has less wear and tear compare to reciprocating and it can handle dirty water.

 Centrifugal pump delivery is continuous and needs priming.
 Whereas reciprocating pump delivery is pulsating and no needs priming.

 Centrifugal pump has low efficiency and can run higher.
-Whereas reciprocating pump has high efficiency and cannot run at higher speed.
+Whereas the reciprocating pump has high efficiency and cannot run at a higher speed.

 Centrifugal pump has less maintenance cost compared to a reciprocating pump.